bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

     # n_of_p1 -> number of publications - 1st query
 ```

 3. Repeat the search for the same time frames.
-This time add the words 'Ethic', 'Ethics' or 'Challenges' in the advanced search.
-Fill the list.\
+This time add the words 'Ethic', 'Ethics' or 'Challenges' in the advanced search.\
 ***Query example:***
 ```
     ((((Artificial Intelligence[Title/Abstract]) OR